yamautomate/ShellGPT/README.md

 When using prompts for chat conversations, the prompt contains the whole conversation, so that the model has enough context to have a natural conversation.
 This allows the model to "remember" what you asked a few questions ago.
 In contrast, when using prompts for training, the prompt is carefully crafted to show the model how it should behave and respond to certain inputs.
 This allows the model to learn and generalize from the examples in the prompt.

-This is used in the `Set-CompletionAPICharacter` function, where the function returns a "trained" character prompt we can use.
+This is used in the `Set-OpenAICompletionAPICharacter` function, where the function returns a "trained" character prompt we can use.

 A trained character is a prompt that has been specifically designed to 'train' the OpenAI model to respond in a particular way.
 It typically includes a set of example questions or statements and the corresponding responses that the model should produce.
 By using a trained character, we can achieve more consistent and accurate responses from the model.